The Amazing Race: Fast Forward

 A Fast Forward is an optional task that, once completed, allows the team that completes it to bypass all remaining tasks in the leg and proceed directly to the Pit Stop.
 The Fast Forward clue is given with another task clue and is a separate task from the others.
 Only one team may complete a Fast Forward in any given leg, and a team generally may claim only one Fast Forward in the entire race, though Fast Forwards claimed with the Intersection do not count towards this limit.
 Teams that win a Fast Forward pass are not guaranteed a first-place finish for that leg and still face elimination if they arrive at the Pit Stop last.
 Multiple teams may attempt Fast Forward tasks, but only the first team to complete the task may claim the pass; all other teams must return to the main course and complete the leg as normal.

-Fast Forwards were initially offered on every leg of the Race, excluding the final leg.
-To reduce costs of production involved with unused Fast Forward tasks, the number of Fast Forwards available was reduced to two on each Race starting in Season Five, and then down to one in Season 14, or in Season 20, where three Fast Forwards were offered.
+Fast Forwards were initially offered on every leg, excluding the final leg.
+To reduce costs of production involved with unused Fast Forward tasks, the number of Fast Forwards available was reduced to two starting in season 5, and then down to one in season 14, or in Season 20, where three Fast Forwards were offered.

-Season 18 and Season 19 were the seasons to not feature the Fast Forward for the first time, it was absent again in Season 24, it was absent yet again in Season 26, it was absent once again in Season 28, and it has not been featured since Season 30.
-However, it is still available in some foreign versions.
+Seasons 18 and 19 were the first two seasons to not feature a Fast Forward, it was absent again in seasons 24, 26, 28, and seasons 30 to 36 before making a return in season 37.
+It is still available in some foreign versions.